MetaJT/VisualAlgorithms/README.md

 # VisualAlgorithms
-Visual representation of different sorting algorithsm [Only Insertion Sort for now]
+Visual representation of different sorting algorithms [Only Insertion Sort for now]

 Buttons:
 - [P] = Pause